bigbadcon/bbc-11ty/src/public-health-policy.md

 * Straws in drinks can go under masks
 * Taking regular breaks at the game table to go to an eating area
 * Regular check-ins at tables around eating needs
+* Replace your mask in between bites and sips

 ## Hyatt Hotel Information